oze4/ipMappy/README.md

 ### -IN PROGRESS!-

-Python package to gather metadata about public IP addresses, and then plot them using Florium (eventually)
+Python package to gather metadata about public IP addresses, and then plot them using Folium (eventually)

 The core API module relies on https://ipstack.com - so you will need an API key from there (for now)